This essay originally appeared in my free newsletter.

 When we ask someone to be reasonable, what we’re really asking is for them to see things our way.
 To put on our shoes and walk around a little.
 Certainly once they’ve seen our point of view they’ll rethink their position on the matter in question.

 This means that reason is a personal exploration; a venture out into the world to learn new things, have new experiences, meet new people, and reassess what we ‘know’ to be true at every step of the way.
-Evolving and upgrading our own perspective, so that if a person were to take a walk in our shoes at two different points, they would see from different perspectives each time.
+It’s evolving and upgrading our own perspective so that if a person were to take a walk in our shoes at two different moments they would see from different perspectives each time.
 Reason is intentional, fact-based growth.

-This is something you see among certain wings of the intelligentsia, in particular.
-While they speak out against walling oneself off from knowledge, and speak against things like faith-based beliefs, traditionalist thinking, and the like, they’ll sometimes act as if being able to explain the way they lead their lives makes their way of living more noble and pure.
+This is something you see among certain wings of the intelligentsia.
+While they speak out against walling oneself off from knowledge and faith-based beliefs, traditionalist thinking, and the like, they’ll sometimes act as if being able to explain the way they lead their lives makes their way of living more noble and pure.

-I would argue that this misses the point of reason, and is even counter to it.
+I would argue that this misses the point of reason, and is perhaps in opposition to it.

 While it’s possible to come up with a ‘best fit’ system of living, that system will not necessarily be the same best fit for everyone.
 To claim moral or philosophical superiority, then, is to be incredibly limited in one’s scope of the world.
 It assumes that we all have the same goals, have had the same experiences, and hold the same data in the same regard.

-Similarly, rational thinking is often applied as an excuse to treat someone else as the lesser in some way: they believe silly things, and my beliefs are clearly better supported, therefore I needn’t consider their humanity.
+Similarly, rational thinking is often applied as an excuse to treat someone else as the lesser in some way.
+They believe silly things and my beliefs are clearly better supported by data, therefore I needn’t consider their humanity.
 Screw them and their rain gods.

 The value of reason is that it’s an ever-shifting, fluid thing.
 The more you expose yourself to different ideas, the more variables you have to throw into the equation.
 By shutting oneself off from any possibility and any group of people and set of beliefs, we’re not being rational.
 We’re being prejudiced.
 And we’re using the language of rationality and reason to justify that prejudice.

 Reason is a means of seeing the world more clearly, and enriching our experience for the duration of our lives.
-Kindness is a means of seeing the world in a humanistic way, in which we needn’t step over others to get what we want, and we needn’t belittle the calculations other people have made to determine what they believe, just because those calculations are using different variables than our own, or different math completely.
+Kindness is a means of seeing the world in a humanistic way, one in which we needn’t step over others to get what we want and needn’t belittle the calculations other people have made to determine what they believe just because those calculations are using different variables than our own.
+Or different math entirely.